LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 date_lastchanged: 2025-01-22, Text last refined on
 layout: default
 show_date_lastchanged_updatedauto: YES, YES, NO
-title: Visualizing the roots of renewables
 ---
+![](media/roots-of-renewables.png)
 # Visualizing the roots of renewables
+## Resources related to the illustration
 I drew this illustration because I can't stop thinking about this topic.
 I am on a journey to redefine what it means to be a good engineer.
 As part of this, I want to understand how we can visualize the systemic impact of *innovative* technologies.
-Do you have ideas or want to chat?
-Please reach out.

-![](media/roots-of-renewables.png)

 >Engineers design for structural integrity.
 But why does this not include social integrity?
-How can something be considered structurally safe if the structures it requires harm human and non-human life on many dimensions including the material reality of many people?
+How can something be considered structurally safe if the structures it requires harm human and other-than-human life on many dimensions?

-**You can find a variety of resources related to this topic below.**

-## Why roots?
-The word *radical* inherits its meaning from latin, meaning *rooted*.
-I drew roots because environmental injustice didn't start with CO2 in the atmosphere.
-Much more likely, it started with a state of mind that justified the destruction of ecosystems, displacement of people, and child labor for the sake of technological & scientific development.
-This way of [doing things around here](TECHNOLOGY-DEFINITION-A.md) has finally led to the warming of the whole planet.

-To me, radicalness means to find a solution to a problem by going back to the roots of the injustice (see more on [radicalness](RADICALNESS.md)).
-In an engineering context, much of the injustice occurs via the supply chains, somewhere far away from the deployment of clean energy products.

-Plants have roots.
-The roots of plants are some of the most intelligent parts of their systems as they investigate and make decisions separately yet connected to the larger organism.
-Therefore, I argue that **being a radical engineer also means to a critical thinker**.
-Obviously and sadly, *critical theory* is a term barely stated as a core piece of a good engineer.

 ## What are the *Just Transition Principles*?
 The [Just Transition Principles](JUST-TRANSITION-PRINC-FRAME.md) are guidelines that help us to stay focused on addressing the root causes of environmental injustice as opposed to building technological quick fixes that perpetrate ecological destruction and human suffering.